 When it comes to running or walking in nature, minimalist shoes are worth a try.
-They have no heel elevation and are designed to mould to your foot, allowing the full natural spectrum of movement.
-Foot problems often stem from weak muscles in the lower leg, ankles or feet.
+They have no heel elevation and are designed to mold to your foot, allowing the full natural spectrum of movement.
+Foot problems often stem from weak muscles in the lower leg, ankles, or feet.

 In a study conducted by Harvard Medical School in September 2016, researchers found that running with minimalist running shoes (MRS) strengthened the leg and foot core system.
 Dr Roy Cheung suggests that proper foot core training could replace orthotic devices when treating injuries or weak foot muscles.

 “A normal running shoe with a heel puts less pressure on the Achilles, so it can actually shorten,” explains Delpierre.
 “If you build up slowly, you can definitely get a better result from flat shoes, and less chance of plantar fasciitis.
 By running flat-foot (like barefoot), you actually lengthen the Achilles tendon, so in the long run, minimalist running is better for you, as long as you build it up gently.
 People who use minimalist shoes incorrectly, or don’t address a short Achilles, may increase the risk of plantar fasciitis.”

 “Cyclists can no longer be competitive if they wear takkies and clips,” suggests Crane.
 “Now they wear carbon-fiber cycling shoes with cleats, which clip onto the bike and transmit all their power into propelling the bike forwards.
 But if the cleats are set up incorrectly, this causes metatarsalgia (pain in the balls of the foot) and hotfoot (due to pressing on the nerve on the inside of the ankle).”

 When choosing shoes: